skofe-alaska/GitHub-Fundamentals-and-Project-Week-13-Submission/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _What does Filebeat watch for?_Filebeat watches for changes to files and when they occured by looking at log files.
-- _TODO: What does Metricbeat record?_
+- _What does Metricbeat record?_Metricbeat records metrics from the Operating System and Services running on the server.

 The configuration details of each machine may be found below.